 - Toward the end of the gold rush, only several thousand gold hunters actually found gold.
 The majority left empty-handed.

 - In 1900, the state capital was moved from Sitka to Juneau.

 Still, some stayed behind while many others came to work and live here…

-- The state’s first TV broadcast took place in Anchorage, which is now the biggest city in Alaska
+- The state’s first TV broadcast took place in Anchorage, which is now the biggest city in the state.

 Alaskans can take pride in passing an anti-discrimination act in 1945, the first place to pass such legislation anywhere in the US.
 The law made it illegal to discriminate against anyone based on race.